winitzki/scall/tutorial/programming_dhall.md

 The result of evaluating `f False` is the _type_ `Text` itself.
 The type of `f` is an example of a "dependent type", that is, a type that depends on a value `x`.

-Such functions can be used in type signatures to create dependently-typed functions (that is, functions whose types depend on the values of their input arguments):
+This `f` can be used as a type signature for a **dependently-typed function** (that is, a function whose output types depend on the values of the input arguments):

 ```dhall
 ∀(x : Bool) → ∀(y : f x) → Text